Ivanka Trump just gave birth to her third child -- here's what it's like to be a new parent in her company

-Ivanka Trump announced the arrival of her third child — a son named
+Ivanka Trump announced the arrival of her and husband Jared Kushner’s third child on Sunday, a baby boy they named Theodore.

 While Trump hasn’t shared her own maternity leave plans yet, we recently spoke with the executive vice president of development and acquisitions at The Trump Organisation and the head of the Ivanka Trump lifestyle brand about the benefit many American parents do not have access to.